What does eco mode mean?

 How does eco mode work?

-The purpose of eco mode, or "economical mode," is to improve your car's fuel economy as you drive.
-You can switch eco mode on and off by simply pressing a button that you can find near the steering wheel.
-Auto makers have built the eco mode feature into many modern-day models of fuel-operated and hybrid vehicles — electric cars don't use the fuel-saving feature since they don't run on gas.
+Auto makers have built the eco mode feature into many modern-day models of fuel-operated and hybrid vehicles — electric cars don't use the fuel-saving feature, as they don't run on gas.

 Pro tip:

 Note that eco mode is different from EV mode that you may find in some hybrid cars.
-Eco mode still uses fuel, while EV mode won't take any energy from the gas tank and will run solely on the electric car battery instead.
+Eco mode still uses fuel, while EV mode runs solely on the car's battery pack.

 When the eco mode button is engaged, the car's throttle becomes less reactive.
-When the throttle is less reactive, the engine doesn't work as hard, and you can't accelerate as quickly as you usally can.
-Eco mode doesn't make a car go slower overall, but it does slow down the acceleration.
-The best thing you can do is drive at a relaxed pace with eco mode on — having a heavy foot on the gas and brake pedals may cancel out the good that the eco mode setting is doing.
+When the throttle is less reactive, the engine doesn't work as hard and limits your ability to accelerate.
+Eco mode doesn't make a car go slower overall, but it does limit acceleration.
+You should drive at a relaxed pace with eco mode on — having a heavy foot on the gas and brake pedals may cancel out the benefits of the feature.

-In addition to slowing the reaction time of accelerating, eco mode may lower the air conditioning output and dim interior lights.
+In addition to slowing acceleration, eco mode may lower the air conditioning output and dim interior lights.

 How do I turn off eco mode on my car?